etianen/django-herokuapp/README.rst

 The solution is to use a buffering async master thread with sync workers instead, and the `waitress <https://pypi.python.org/pypi/waitress/>`_ project provides an excellent implementation of this approach.

-Simply create a file called ``Profile`` in the root of your project, and add the following line to it:
+Simply create a file called ``Procfile`` in the root of your project, and add the following line to it:

 ::